gvSIGAssociation/gvnix/_posts/en/2015-03-04-seminarios-gvnix.md

 while it helps to develop a vital sector to the growth of Comunidad Valenciana.

-This free seminar will be given by professionals of DISID, experts in developing applications with gvNIX and consist of two classroom courses:
+This free seminar will be given by professionals of DISID, experts in developing applications with gvNIX and consist of two seminars:
 2 to March 5 and 9 through March 12.

-The venue of the seminars for educational centres is [IDESE](http://www.idese.es/){:target="_blank"}  in C / del Marqués de Zenete, nº18 (46007) Valencia from 16 to 19h Monday to Thursday.
+The venue of the seminars for educational centers is [IDESE](http://www.idese.es/){:target="_blank"}  in C / del Marqués de Zenete, nº18 (46007) Valencia from 16 to 19h Monday to Thursday.